-Student Merit Award winners benefit from massive media exposure through IDSA's extensive reach and high-level industry recognition.
+Undergraduate SMA winners (and the schools they represent) benefit from massive media exposure through IDSA's extensive reach and high-level industry recognition.
 These individuals receive an online profile, a print feature in INNOVATION magazine and special distinction at the annual International Design Conference.
 IDSA is proud to witness the incredible acceleration that winning an SMA provides in the professional success of those who participate.
-Winners quickly become some of the most notable young designers practicing today.

-Schools with an active IDSA Student Chapter and Education Representative are encouraged to identify candidates who are graduating seniors and who have demonstrated quality in their undergraduate work.
+Educators at schools with an active IDSA Student Chapter and IDSA Faculty Advisor are encouraged to identify candidates who are graduating seniors and who have demonstrated quality in their undergraduate work.
 On a selected date, as arranged by the Faculty Advisor, students present their work (in-person or virtually) in front of an audience of peers and local-area professional designers.
 Judges, selected by the Faculty Advisor, review and score Undergraduate student presentations to determine a top student from each participating school.
-The Undergraduate SMA Finalist is someone who demonstrates tremendous talent, breadth of skill, and who best embodies the industrial design program they represent.
+The Undergraduate SMA Finalist is someone who demonstrates tremendous talent, breadth of skill, exceptional presentation ability, and who best embodies the industrial design program they represent.

 Round 1 – Finalist Selection

-- On a set date (as determined by the school but before March 8, 2021), student candidates will present their work for the jury of professionals, their student peers and other attendees from the local IDSA community.
+On a set date (as determined by the school but before April 8, 2022), student candidates will present their work for the jury of professionals, their student peers and other attendees from the local IDSA community.
 This can be done as an in-person event or as a video conference via Zoom, Facetime, etc. due to the ongoing COVID-19 pandemic.

-- Video recording all student candidate presentations is highly encouraged so this video may be included as part of the SMA Finalist submission.
+An optional video recording all student candidate presentations is highly encouraged so this video may be included in SMA Undergraduate Finalist Round 2 submission.

-- Jurors must use THIS EVALUATION FORM to rate students in the areas of: scope of work, quality of work, quality of thought and visual presentation.
+Jurors must use THESE EVALUATION FORMS to rate students in the areas of: scope of work, quality of work, quality of thought, visual presentation, and verbal presentation.

-- One student from each school is chosen as an SMA Finalist.
+One student from each school is chosen as the Undergraduate SMA Finalist.

 Round 2 – District Winner Selection

-- Only SMA Finalists may participate in Round 2.
-One SMA Finalist per school.
+- Only Undergraduate SMA Finalists may participate in Round 2.
+One Undergraduate SMA Finalist per school.

 - Your problem statement and design solution